SvnFrs/pfm-v1/README.md

 - [x] List all the expenses in the data file with specific table format.
 - [x] Update table format to be more precise and clear.
+- [ ] Create table method specific for the period of time.
 - [ ] Add the ability to delete an expense from the data file.
 - [ ] Add the ability to update an expense from the data file.
 - [ ] Add the ability to list all the expenses in the data file for a specific month / quarter / year.